The Christmas Jigsaw

 When you open the box of such a jigsaw, it can seem very daunting, looking at so many small pieces.
 The picture on the box may be a beautiful scene.
 But the open box full of 1000 small jumbled pieces gives no impression of the picture as a whole.
 Motivation is important with such a jigsaw.
 Something must make you want to spend hours piecing all those small pieces together.
 Admittedly there are some years when the Christmas puzzle is abandoned before completion, and ends up back in its box, gathering dust on a shelf.
 Next Christmas approaches, and last year's puzzle is given to the charity shop, having never been fully solved.

 Let's now look at how these relate to biblical prophecy.
 The first strategy point is to lay the pieces out so you can see each piece clearly.
-The bible contains 1189 chapters, but most of its information about the future is contained in about 150 chapters.
-In addition, about another 100 chapters contain information where it is debatable whether they describe future events or events in the past.
-When you consider all these chapters, and the many verses within them, you find you have a lot of pieces.
+The bible contains 1189 chapters, but many of these relate to events that took place in the past.
+Most of its information about the future is contained in about 150 chapters.
+In addition, about another 100 chapters contain information where it is debatable whether they describe future events or events that took place in the past.
+So actually the bible is a mixture of two puzzles, one relating to the past, and another relating to the future, and you have to decide which puzzle each piece belongs to.
+Some pieces may even relate to both puzzles, since some prophecies have a dual fulfilment - one that took place in the past, and another that will take place in the future.
+And perhaps God has deliberately omitted some pieces so that at best we can only hope to achieve an incomplete picture ahead of time.
+When you consider all 1189 chapters in the bible, and the many verses within them, you find that you have many pieces and a very complex puzzle.
 It is certainly not the kind of puzzle you can solve in just a few days after Christmas!

-Imagine that rather than working alone, trying to solve the Christmas puzzle on your dining room table, you are instead in a large hall with many tables.
-Each table has the same Christmas puzzle, and a group of people trying to solve it together.
-If it were a competition to see which team could be the first to solve the Christmas puzzle, then it would be cheating to wander around the hall and see what progress others had made.
-The end time puzzle is a bit like that.
-In its history the Church has had many different groups of people trying to solve it.
-But it is not a competition, and it is not cheating to consider the progress others have made.
+Imagine that rather than working alone, trying to solve the Christmas puzzle on your dining room table, you are instead in a large hall with many tables, and are involved in a group effort.
+Each table has the same Christmas puzzle, and a team of people trying to solve it together.
+If it were a competition to see which team could be the first to solve the Christmas puzzle, then it might be considered cheating to wander around the hall and see what progress others teams had made.
+In the history of the Church, many different teams have attempted to solve the end time puzzle, and come to many different conclusions.
+But in this particular competition, it is not cheating to consider the progress others have made.
+And the more we consider other Christians' attempts, the better we are likely to understand what the picture on the box looks like.
+No team can claim to have the complete picture.
+And so even if we think that our team is closer to completing it than others, we need to show humility and grace in our response to other Christians, with their different assumptions and conclusions.